Nuclear Physics at BRIF: The ISOL-type facility BRIF

 Beam losses in high-intensity negative hydrogen cyclotrons mainly involved stripping losses caused by the Lorentz force and residual gases in the vacuum, beam losses during extraction, and losses due to space charge effects.
 For the last two types of beam loss, a precise model was specially developed and embedded into the OPAL-CYCL, which was able to simulate the beam dynamics in high-intensity machine more realistically~\cite{biyuanjie2011}.

 For the first two types of beam loss, if one aims to accurately simulate beam losses caused by Lorentz stripping and dissociation due to residual gases, it is necessary to develop models that include particle-matter interactions.
 For every step of orbit tracking during beam acceleration, the beam losses were also calculated numerically.
-The results of beam losses by Lorentz stripping and vacuum dissociation than were used to determine the dimension of main magnet, and the vacuum system design~\cite{zhangtianjue2009pac}.
+The results of beam losses by Lorentz stripping and vacuum dissociation then were used to determine the dimension of main magnet, and the vacuum system design~\cite{zhangtianjue2009pac}.
 To accurately simulate the radiation field of CYCIAE-100, the beam loss rate per unit length was calculated based on the equivalent lifetime of H$^{-}$ ions and integrated with OPAL.
-Fig.~\ref{fig:2.2.7} shows the distribution of beam losses produced by Lorentz and gas stripping, mainly on the inner side of the vertical tank wall at the median plane.
-The Monte-Carlo program FLUKA was used to estimate the radiation field produced by collisions between the stripped beam and cyclotron components.
-Simulated results were given for a running and for a cooled down cyclotron to clarify the cooling time required before maintenance.
+In Fig.~\ref{fig:2.2.7} we show the distribution of beam losses produced by Lorentz and gas stripping, mainly on the inner side of the vertical tank wall at the median plane.
+The Monte-Carlo program FLUKA~\cite{fluka} was used to estimate the radiation field produced by collisions between the stripped beam and cyclotron components.
+Simulated results were given for running and cooled-down cyclotrons to clarify the cooling time required before maintenance.